lordcharro/BeerUp/README.md

 ## Limitations

-+ As the REST API of BreweryDB only allows to obtain a list of all beers to the premium users, it was used the endpoint search.
++ As the REST API of BreweryDB only allows to obtain a list of all beers to the premium users, it was used the endpoint search (searching for the element "2").
 + Brewery is not present, since the list of beers doesn't return the brewery.
-+ It will be necessary make the same number of calls as the same number of items to catch the brewery for each beer.
++ It will be necessary make the same number of calls as the same number of items to catch the brewery for each beer usign the RxJava with Retrofit.
+Unfortunately I could not make it in time.
+I'm still studying the RxJava.